mashinakatherina/Low_Level_Programming/README.md

 it.
 Then, depending on its result, it will output either yes or no.
 Read man scanf and use scanf function with the format specifier `%lu`.
 Remember, `is_prime` accepts unsigned long, which is not the same thing as unsigned int!

+<h3 align=center> <a href="Lab4">Лабораторная работа №4 : Linked list + Функции высшихз порядков</a> </h3>

+#10.6.1 Assignment
+The program accepts an arbitrary number of integers through stdin.
+What you have to do is 1.
+Save them all in a linked list in reverse order.
+2. Write a function to compute the sum of elements in a linked list.
+3. Use this function to compute the sum of elements in the saved list.
+4. Write a function to output the n-th element of the list.
+If the list is too short, signal about it.
+5. Free the memory allocated for the linked list.

+You need to learn to use
+* Structural types to encode the linked list itself.
+* The EOF constant.
+Read the section “Return value” of the man scanf.
+You can be sure that
+* The input does not contain anything but integers separated by whitespaces.
+* All input numbers can be contained into int variables.
+Following is the recommended list of functions to implement:
+* `list_create` – accepts a number, returns a pointer to the new linked list node.
+* `list_add_front` – accepts a number and a pointer to a pointer to the linked list.
+Prepends the new node with a number to the list.
+For example: a list (1,2,3), a number 5, and the new list is (5,1,2,3).
+* `list_add_back`, adds an element to the end of the list.
+The signature is the same as list_add_front.
+* `list_get` gets an element by index, or returns 0 if the index is outside the list bounds.
+* `list_free` frees the memory allocated to all elements of list.
+* `list_length` accepts a list and computes its length.
+* `list_node_at` accepts a list and an index, returns a pointer to struct list, corresponding to the node at this index.
+If the index is too big, returns NULL.
+* `list_sum` accepts a list, returns the sum of elements.

+#11.7.1 Common Higher-Order Functions
+In this assignment, we are going to implement several higher-order functions on linked lists, which should be familiar to those used to functional programming paradigm.
+T hese functions are known under the names foreach, map, map_mut, and foldl.
+* `foreach` accepts a pointer to the list start and a function (which returns void and accepts an int).
+It launches the function on each element of the list.
+* `map` accepts a function f and a list.
+It returns a new list containing the results of the f applied to all elements of the source list.
+The source list is not affected.
+For example, f (x) = x + 1 will map the list (1, 2, 3) into (2, 3, 4).
+* `map_mut` does the same but changes the source list.
+* `foldl` is a bit more complicated.
+It accepts: – The accumulator starting value. – A function f (x, a). – A list of elements.
+It returns a value of the same type as the accumulator, computed in the following way: 1.
+We launch f on accumulator and the first element of the list.
+The result is the new accumulator value a′.
+2. We launch f on a′ and the second element in list.
+The result is again the new accumulator value a′′.
+3. We repeat the process until the list is consumed.
+In the end the final accumulator value is the final result.
+For example, let’s take f (x, a) = x * a.
+By launching foldl with the accumulator value 1 and this function we will compute the product of all elements in the list.
+* `iterate` accepts the initial value s, list length n, and function f.
+It then generates a list of length n as follows